 Our children begin to develop an awareness of the past, using common words and phrases relating to the passing of time.
 They will begin to understand where the people and events they study fit within a chronological framework.

 The children learn about their recent history and recent changes through the use of a fictional character, ‘Grandad and his suitcase’.
 Our children study the history of our local area and significant events, such as the cotton mills, Sir Tom Finney and the first motorway junction.

-They then move on to look at significant British disasters and their impact on Britain and the world: The Great Plague, The Great Fire of London and the sinking of the Titanic.
+They then move on to look at 2 significant British disasters and their impact on Britain and the world: The Great Plague and The Great Fire of London.
 The final study in Key Stage 1 is on ‘Pioneers’, where they look at the lives of significant individuals in the past who have contributed to national and international achievements, such as Christopher Columbus, Rosa Parks, The Wright Brothers and Emily Pankhurst.

 In Key Stage 2, each year group will be made up of two studies of depth, running in chronological order.
 Children begin their journey in each year group by tackling a British history study ranging from Pre-History all the way throughto The Battle of Hastings in 1066, the Industrial Revolution and Battles and Monarchs of Britain.